chardebug/SFILS/mongo/results/README.md

     55 to 59 years
     60 to 64 years

 If a patron’s age range matched one of these values, they received the “Adult” label.

 You could imagine how messy this was in MySQL.
 To classify patrons as the "Adult" label, I had to define a minimum age of 20 and a maximum age of 64.
 If a patron’s age range fell within those bounds, they were labeled “Adult.”
 In theory, that should have worked, but then came the “At User” patrons.
 They were a special case, requiring both a role and an age range.
 Remember, I tried separating patrons by either age or special role.

-This was a great improvement!
+So with these changes...this was a great improvement!
 In my previous project, one tricky edge case was that a patron could be classified as a teacher, yet MySQL would still assign their age as “Unknown.”
 I also wanted to correct any errors in the data (such as a 70-year-old Juvenile?!).
 Best of all, I introduced membership types to replace roles.
 Now, each patron is linked directly to a specific type of membership card.
 For example, an adult patron might have a profile like this:

 ### Old Profile Example #1
     Age Group: Adult